p10rahulm/cfe-walmart/content/news/202403_gt_acmesp.md

 notes = ""
 +++

-Congratulations to Prof. Gugan Thoppe for being selected to join the ACM India Eminent Speaker Program (ESP) panel!
+Congratulations to Prof. Gugan Thoppe for being selected to join the ACM India Eminent Speaker Program (ESP) panel.
 The panel comprises top technology leaders and innovators who will give talks on issues that are important to the computing community.